 Cancellation & Refunds

-Deposits are non-refundable.
-If the class is canceled or if your application is denied, your deposit will be refunded.
+Deposits are only refundable if the class is canceled or if your application is denied.
 You can use financial aid to pay deposits.

 - Review the program policies.